JetRunner/dope-score-chinese/README.md

 This tool is only used for evaluating the quality of machine generated rap lyrics and only considers the rhymes in a rap song. **It does not in any way indicate the quality of a human-composed rap song.** This metric does not work on English nor Chinese dialects.

 ## How it works?
 This tool automatically measures the non-repeating "density" of rhymes in a line, between the line and its two previous lines.
 After calculating these subscores, we sum up them to be the total score.
+We'll add more details later.

 ## Examples